isomerpages/psd-publicservice/index.md

             tackles current and future challenges on a national scale.
         - title: Growth and development
           description: We invest in our people.
-Grow as a professional through diverse opportunities like job rotations and career coaching.
+Grow as a professional through diverse training, job rotation and attachment opportunities.
-        - title: Your well-being is important to us
+        - title: Care for your well-being
-          description: Improve work-life balance with flexible work arrangements.
-Benefit from employee wellness programmes.
+          description: Balance your work-life priorities with our flexible work arrangements and employee wellness programmes.
   - infopic:
-      title: Read about us on Challenge
+      title: Read about us on CHALLENGE
       subtitle: The Public Service Insider
       id: infopic
       description: Curious about what working in the Public Service is like?
-Let Challenge be your guide!
+Let CHALLENGE be your guide!
       button: Read our latest stories
       url: https://psdchallenge.psd.gov.sg/
       alt: Image alt text